imgag/ngs-bits/README.md

 Now the executables and all required libraries can be found in the bin/ folder!

 **Note:** Instructions how to build *ngs-bits* unter Windows can be found [here](doc/install_win.md).

+## ChangeLog

+* 26.03.2018: Changed library used for for BAM access to htslib (was bamtools).

 ## Support